 - Parenting and child development

 Participants learn through facilitator and peer discussions, hands-on activities, small group sharing and role-playing.
-By developing these important skills, residents gain the confidence and tools they need to become truly self-reliant.
+By developing important parenting and life skills, residents gain the confidence and tools they need to become truly self-reliant.

 Jeremiah Works! is a dynamic employment services partnership between committed volunteers and Jeremiah Program participants, focusing on employment readiness and job placement.
 The work of this volunteer group has been especially important in recent years given the current economic environment and high unemployment rates.